Sprint networks executive Azzi to quit in new post-Softbank shakeup

-OVERLAND PARK, Kansas Sprint Corp's senior vice president in charge of network infrastructure is leaving the company, the latest in a series of executive reshuffles following the acquisition of the wireless carrier by Japan's SoftBank Corp last year.
+OVERLAND PARK, Kansas, March 6 Sprint Corp's senior vice president in charge of network infrastructure is leaving the company, the latest in a series of executive reshuffles following the acquisition of the wireless carrier by Japan's SoftBank Corp last year.

 Bob Azzi, a 26-year veteran of Sprint, will leave the Overland Park, Kansas-based company on March 14, according to an internal memo obtained by Reuters.